19hours/sg-statutes/Acts/Income Tax Act.md

 (c) both the acquiring company and any one or more acquiring subsidiaries,

-incurs or incur capital expenditure during the period from 1st April 2010 to 31st March 2015 (both dates inclusive) for any qualifying acquisition of ordinary shares in another company (referred to in this section as the target company), the acquiring company may claim the deductions specified in subsection (1A), in accordance with this section.
+incurs or incur capital expenditure during the period from 1st April 2010 to 31st March 2020 (both dates inclusive) for any qualifying acquisition of ordinary shares in another company (referred to in this section as the target company), the acquiring company may claim the deductions specified in subsection (1A), in accordance with this section.

 [29/2010; 29/2012]

+[Act 2 of 2016 wef 01/04/2015]

 (1A) The deductions for the purposes of subsection (1) are as follows:

 (a) a deduction for the capital expenditure referred to in that subsection; and

-(b) a deduction of an amount equivalent to twice the amount of transaction costs incurred for qualifying acquisitions made during the period from 17th February 2012 to 31st March 2015 (both dates inclusive).
+(b) a deduction of an amount equivalent to twice the amount of transaction costs incurred for qualifying acquisitions made during the period from 17th February 2012 to 31st March 2020 (both dates inclusive).

 [29/2012]

+[Act 2 of 2016 wef 01/04/2015]

 (2) Any claim for deduction under this section shall be made at the time of lodgment of the return of income for the year of assessment relating to the basis period of the acquiring company in which the capital expenditure is incurred or within such further time as the Comptroller may, in his discretion, allow.